-Condorcet methods are scrupulously fair, robust, and reliable.
+Condorcet methods are scrupulously unbiased, robust, and reliable.

 In those (arguably rare) cases where a preference cycle exists, so-called Condorcet “completion” methods break such cycles to achieve a linear ranking of the candidates.

-Ranked Pairs voting is easy for voters to understand and to do and can be implemented as a direct replacement for any FPTP or AV/IRV system to dramatically improve fairness and democratic responsiveness.
+Ranked Pairs voting (1) is easy for voters to understand and to do and (2) can be implemented as a direct replacement for any FPTP or AV/IRV system to (3) dramatically improve democratic responsiveness.
 (See How it Works!).

-In the end, the candidate who beats every other candidate, in one-on-one round-robin competitions, is the winner – and will be the candidate preferred by the majority of voters.
+In the end, the candidate who beats every other candidate, in one-on-one round-robin competitions, is the winner — and will be the candidate most-preferred by the majority.